maneesh51/Kaggle_Petals_to_Metal/README.md

 ### Using different TF models on TPU over Kaggle for Flowers category prediction

-1. Working completely on Kaggle comptetion 'Petals to metals', data is provided there.
+1. Working completely on Kaggle comptetion 'Petals to metals', data is already provided within the competition.
 2.